NRL

 Image

-Amid a court case with the Eels as a result of the fallout from him requesting a release and an attempted poach by the Storm, Lomax is in NRL purgatory as he awaits his fate.
+The NSW representative is scheduled to have a court case with the Eels as a result of the fallout from him requesting a release and an attempted poach by the Storm, Lomax is in NRL purgatory as he awaits his fate.

-He was originally scheduled to appear in court against his former club this week but the hearing has now been pushed back to March 2 with the NSW Supreme Court expecting a five-day hearing meaning he cannot be involved in the March 5 clash.
+He was originally scheduled to appear in court against his former club this week, but the hearing has now been pushed back to March 2, with the NSW Supreme Court expecting a five-day hearing, meaning he cannot be involved in the March 5 clash.

 NRL 970 x 250

-So far all offers from the Storm have been rejected by the Eels.
+So far, all offers from the Storm have been rejected by the Eels.

-Initially Lomax had asked for a release in order to defect to the R360 rebel league but given the delay in it getting off the ground, other avenues have been explored.
+Initially, Lomax had asked for a release in order to defect to the R360 rebel league, but given the delay in it getting off the ground, other avenues have been explored.

 The Eels agreed to the release on the condition their star did not negotiate with other NRL clubs – hence the legal proceedings.